 - a change in operations at the licensed premises

 Licensees are able to request that the EPA review the risk level allocated to their activities.
-The EPA has developed internal review guidelines (PDF 114KB) to assist licensee request a review.
+The EPA has developed internal review guidelines (PDF 129KB) to assist licensee request a review.
 Licensees requesting a review of licence risk levels should contact the local EPA regional office to discuss the matter.
-Licensees must fill out an application form (DOC 103KB) to formally request a review of Protection of the Environment Operations Act 1997 (POEO Act) licence risk levels.
+Licensees must fill out an application form to formally request a review of Protection of the Environment Operations Act 1997 (POEO Act) licence risk levels.

 Note that the existing external review mechanisms (judicial review and merit appeals processes) regarding the EPA's environment protection licensing decisions are also available to licensees.

 There are three components to the risk assessment process.
-The first two components consider the day-to-day operations at the site, assessing the environmental media relevant to the premises (air, odour, water, and noise emissions) as well as the pollutant incident risk at the premises.
+The first two components consider the day-to-day operations at the site, assessing the environmental media relevant to the premises (air – including odour, water, and noise emissions) as well as the pollutant incident risk at the premises.
 Each environmental media together with the pollutant incident risk are categorised with a High, Moderate or Low priority to assist the EPA focus on high environmental risks.
 For more detail, refer to the Risk assessment tool.

 The third component of the risk assessment determines the licensees' environmental management category.
 This component considers the licensee's history of compliance at the licensed premises, together with any environmental management systems in place and environmental improvements undertaken by the licensee.
-An environmental management category A, B, C, D or E will be allocated to licensees for each licence.
+An environmental management category A, B, C, D or E is allocated to licensees for each licence.
 This category is also be used to calculate the licence administrative fee.
 For more detail, refer to the Environmental Management Calculation Protocol.

 This ensures that the EPA targets its regulatory effort on those premises that pose the highest risk to the environment.